p3rception/NeoNote/README.md

 ## Overview

 NeoNote is a task management application built with Django.
 It allows users to create, update, and delete tasks, as well as register an account and log in to manage their tasks.
+It was created for the [Coding Factory](https://codingfactory.aueb.gr/), a 6-month full-stack educational program of Athens University of Economics and Business.

 ## Features